michaeldinzinger/michaeldinzinger/README.md

-- 👋 Hi, I’m Michael
+- 👋 Hi, I’m Michael!
-- 👀 I’m a German Computer science student from Regensburg, currently in the master's studies.
-My home university is the Ostbayerische Technische Hochschule, however, in the second semester during the master's I've studied abroad at the Université Clemront Auvergne in Clermont-Ferrand.
+- 👀 I studied MSc.
+Computer science at OTH Regensburg and at the Université Clermont Auvergne in Clermont-Ferrand.
+- 👨🏽‍💻 Since the end of 2022, I'm working at the University of Passau.
-- 🌱 I’m interested in Answer Set Programming, Data Science, Python and a lot more...
+- 🌱 My interests are Answer Set Programming, Data Science, Python, Web Crawling and a lot more...
-- 📫 How to reach me: michi_d@gmx.net
+- 📫 How to reach me: michi_d@gmx.net or michael.dinzinger@uni-passau.de

 <!---
 dim35216/dim35216 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.